gdgnuernberg/arcore-meet-andy/README.md

         android:layout_width="match_parent"
         android:layout_height="match_parent"/>
 ```
+Shortcut to final outcome: `git reset --hard cb6f572d7e47d267b07edb15e7a82edf1b686ede`

 ### Step 3.b: Run it!
 You should now be able to start the app and walk around until planes are detected.

 ### Step 4: Invite Andy to the scene
-`git checkout eb77d0949c55cf5ece9bc01f58f7cb599a418725`
 * Andy comes in the form of a `Renderable`, an abstraction above Meshes, Materials and Textures.
-* In Android Studio, click on the `app` folder and choose New -> Sample Data Directory
+* In Android Studio, click on your `app` folder and choose New -> Sample Data Directory
 * A good source for renderables is poly.google.com, search for "Andy"
 * Download the OBJ variant of Andy
 * Extract everything to the models folder you just created (right click on it, then choose "Show in Files" if you can't find it)